Thomas F. Hartnett

 Thomas Forbes "Tommy" Hartnett (born August 7, 1941) is a former American politician who served as a U.S. Representative from South Carolina.

-Life and career
+Early life, education and career

 Hartnett was born in Charleston.
 He graduated from Bishop England High School in Charleston in 1960.
 He attended the College of Charleston from 1960 to 1961 and was in the United States Air Force Reserve from 1963 to 1969 and South Carolina Air National Guard from 1981 to 1987.